discoproject/disco/doc/howto/ddfs.rst

 Blobs
 '''''

 Blobs are arbitrary objects (files) that have been pushed to DDFS.
 They are distributed to storage nodes and stored on their local filesystems.
+Multiple copies or replicas are stored for each blob.

 .. _tags: